Vietnam during World War I: Vietnamese order of battle

 The 4th Cie, the HQ and the Machinegun Company remained under the command of the regimental commander (Dez) at Montramboeuf.

-They first saw action with the 12th ID during the 2nd Battle of the Aisne on the Chemin des Dames on the 5–7 May 1917 following up the attack of the regiments to which they are attached and were involved in resupplying the forward troops, consolidating trenches and in the organization of any captured territory.
+They first saw action with the 12th ID during the 2nd Battle of the Aisne on the Chemin des Dames on the 5–7 May 1917 following up the attack of the regiments to which they were attached and were involved in resupplying the forward troops, consolidating trenches and in the organization of any captured territory.

 In June 1918, the battalion was in the trenches in the area of Anould (Vosges), staying there until 22 June during which time they were involved in the repulse of a strong German attack.
 A short move to the trenches at Clové then followed where they were involved in two attacks between 29 and 30 October 1918.
 At the time of the armistice, they were stationed in Lorraine and left France at Marseilles on 15 February 1919, arriving at Haiphong where the unit was dissolved.

 The 21st Battalion was formed, from Vietnamese soldiers already serving in France, on 1 December 1916 at Camp St. Raphael (Var), its strength being 21 officers, 241 Europeans and 1,200 Vietnamese.
 From April 5, 1917 the battalion was employed at Dand (Aisne) in road repair, care for airfields and drainage work on the battlefield.
 From late May to late July it was serving in the frontline trenches of the Vosges, moving in August to the area of Reims.
 It returned to the Vosges and it held the positions in the area of Montigny and was dissolved on April 18, 1919.

 2 combat battalions also served in Salonika: the 1er and the 2ème.

 Laborers from Indochina in France during the war period: